SenseNet/sncom-resources/_docs/tutorials/how-to-use-jwt-in-sn-client-js.md

 ### Using the Repository as an injectable service

 To interact with a sensenet Repository, you have to use a *Repository* instance.
 There are predefined Repository configurations in the *sn-client-js* (like the default ``SnRepository`` that we will use, or ``Mocks.MockRepository`` for testing).
-If you want to write your components in a decoupled and testable way it's be a good idea to inject the *base* repository class, called ``Repository.BaseRepository`` into them.
+If you want to write your components in a decoupled and testable way it's a good idea to inject the *base* repository class, called ``Repository.BaseRepository`` into them.
 Next we have to configure Aurelia's DI to inject the right Repository.BaseRepository implementation at runtime.
 Open ``./src/main.ts`` file, and insert the following code before ``aurelia.start()``

 ```ts